driftAbout/whiteboard_challenges/challenge_10/README.md

      - if exists is true, return the value and index as an object.

 >## Tests

+  ### Check Braces

-  ### Valid input
+  #### Valid input

-  - Test should return the nth node as a new linked list.

-  - Test should return the last node when n = 0'
+  1. Test to validate a return of true if there is a matching closing brace for every opening brace

+  2. Test to validate a return of false if there is not a matching closing brace for every opening brace

+  3. Test to validate a return of true if there is a matching closing brace for every opening brace when there is mixed content.

+  4. Test to validate a return of false if there is not a matching closing brace for every opening brace when there is mixed content

+  5. Test to validate a return of true if there are no curly braces.

-  ### Invalid input
+  #### Invalid input

-  - Test should return null when invoked without parameters.

-  - Test should return null when n is not a number
+  1. Test to validate a return of an error message when the argument is not a string

+  ### Binary Search

+  #### Valid input

+  1. Test to validate a return of an object if the value exits in the array

+  2. Test to validate a return of false if the value does not exits in the array

+  3. Test to validate a return of an object with the value and index if if the value exits in the array

+  #### Invalid input

-  - Test should return null when the linked list is not a linked list
+  1. Test to validate thrown error if the given value is not a number

-  - Test should return null when n is less than 0

-  - Test should return null when n is out of range of the linked list
+  2. Test to validate thrown error if the given array is not an array

+  3. Test to validate thrown object an error if the search is called with out any arguments